LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

     * **+ Add Post Body**: Enter the payload to send if applicable.
     * **Transformation Spec**: If you were able to select your **Content Provider** in Step 3 above, a default spec is provided here.
 You can use it if you haven't customized the CMS' data model.
 If you weren't able to select your content provider, a default spec isn't provided.

         Here, provide a Jolt transformation spec that can be used to "transform" the response into the LivePerson KnowledgeAI article schema.
-In other words, given the request, map the returned articles' metadata data model (schema) to the LivePerson KnowledgeAI data model.
-For more on this, see [here](knowledgeai-external-knowledge-bases-mapping-content-metadata.html).
+In other words, given the request, [map the returned articles' metadata data model (schema) to the LivePerson KnowledgeAI data model](knowledgeai-external-knowledge-bases-mapping-content-metadata.html).

     **Note:** Configure the connector payload to target only the content that you want to use as a part of this knowledge base.
 If you add the knowledge base with clear domain scoping — limiting the content as needed — the knowledge base will perform better and be easier to tune.